shubhangik1511/decentralized-SLA/solidity/README.md

    - POLYGONSCAN_API_KEY: Needed to access the PolygonScan API and verify contracts on the Polygon network programmatically.
    - ZENDESK_API_KEY: Required to access the Zendesk customer support platform's API and integrate its functionality into custom applications or automate tasks.

-1. Set relevant secrets in the environment.
-We are using env-enc here to encrypt the secrets

 > Note: Don't forget to copy the addresses of these contracts as we will need them for further steps

 1. Deploy the consumer for sending emails using Courier: